-Scores on the Information Literacy rubric have consistently exceeded the criteria for success.
-No action is necessary at this time.
+Scores on the Information Literacy rubric have historically exceeded the criteria for success.
+The exception is Summer 2024, where scores dipped slightly below the criteria for success.
+No action is necessary at this time, and data will continue to be monitored.